- Why is a business analyst essential for IT efficiency?

 - Jira.
-Our business analysts team use Jira if they need to coordinate between complex projects and customize the project workflow.
+Our business analysts team uses Jira if they need to coordinate between complex projects and customize the project workflow.

 Image source: Atlassian

 - Trello.
-If the team deal with simple projects, they use Trello.
-It is also a great choice when a project manager or business analytic need a simple structure to keep the project organized.
+If the team deals with simple projects, they use Trello.
+It is also a great choice when a project manager or business analyst needs a simple structure to keep the project organized.

 Image source: Trello